Bibliotheca Alexandrina: Criticism

-Many allege that the library is a white elephant, which serves little more than a vanity project for the Egyptian government.
+Many allege that the library is a white elephant, which serves as little more than a vanity project for the Egyptian government.
 Furthermore, there are fears that censorship would affect the library's collection.

 The building's architecture (which imitates a rising sun) upset some who believed too much money was being spent on construction rather than the library's actual collection.
-Due to the lack of available funds, the library had only 500,000 books in 2002; however, in 2010, the library received an additional 500,000 books from the Bibliothèque nationale de France.
+Due to the lack of available funds, the library held only 500,000 books in 2002; however, in 2010, the library received an additional 500,000 books from the Bibliothèque nationale de France.
 The library relies on donations to buy books for its collections.

-On its opening day, an exhibition in the library's Manuscript Center drew international criticism for including the anti-Semitic fabricated text, The Protocols of the Elders of Zion, alongside the Bible and the Torah in a display of monotheist religion holy books.
+On its opening day, an exhibition in the library's Manuscript Center drew international criticism for including the anti-semitic fabricated text, The Protocols of the Elders of Zion, alongside the Bible and the Torah in a display of monotheistic religious holy books.
 The director of the Manuscript Center, Youssef Ziedan, initially justified its inclusion in an Egyptian newspaper article.
 In response to the criticism, the director of the library ordered that The Protocols be removed from the exhibition, prompting a statement from Ziedan on his personal website that the quotes attributed to him in the article were "fabricated groundless lies" and acknowledged that The Protocols was a fabricated and racist work.